fcaspe/ddx7/README.md

 Please check the `recipes` directory for available models and hyperparameters.
 Make sure processed data is at the expected directory.

-**Quick start: train DDX7** - will train a DDX7 model on URMP violin data on the GPU.
+**Quick start:** - will train a DDX7 model on URMP violin data on the GPU.

 ```bash
 python train.py # override GPU with "device=cpu" option.